nf-core/website/sites/main-site/src/content/events/2024/bytesize_pipeline_container_URLs.md

 In this talk, Phil Ewels ([@ewels](https://github.com/ewels/)) will guides us through the process of fetching container URIs using `nextflow inspect` and show how this can be used to customise containers in a pipeline.
 This may be of particular use to people working in environments that cannot access our public container registries or who may need additional steps in their container verification steps.

+**Unfortunately, the recordings for this bytesize was corrupted.
+Some of the content, however, was repeated in the bytesize [Bytesize: Explaining Wave containers](https://nf-co.re/events/2024/bytesize_using_wave).**